emacs-mirror/emacs/mps/manual/source/topic/root.rst

         It is not supported for :term:`client programs` to pass their own scanning functions to this function.
 The built-in MPS function :c:func:`mps_stack_scan_ambig` must be used.

+        This function is intended as a hook should we ever need to allow client-specific extension or customization of stack and register scanning.
+If you're in a position where you need this, for example, if you're writing a compiler and have control over what goes in the registers, :ref:`contact us
+        <contact>`.

 .. c:type:: mps_res_t (*mps_reg_scan_t)(mps_ss_t ss, mps_thr_t thr, void *p, size_t s)